 I sourced some of those little people architects deploy to bring their scale models to life, coated them with a few blasts of hairspray, then rolled them in wood ash from the stove.
 I was particularly taken by the figures’ humdrum poses and, in some strange way, find the resulting photographs comforting.
 It’s as if those poor Pompeiians got up off the floor one day and resumed their lives, chatting, flirting, popping down the shops…

-5 thoughts on “Ash Crowd #1 (2022)
+5 responses to “Ash Crowd #1 (2022)”

 1. Indeed, David – and looking quite upbeat. considering the whole pyroclastic ash cloud thing… It’s a shame none of them have a tennis racket to hand, right? 🙂